-- 2.1 The Policy and Resources Committee is responsible for regulating and controlling the finances of the Council in conformity with these Regulations.
-It will keep the Council informed as to the state of the Council's finances and will report on the accounts of each financial year as soon as practicable. - 2.2 In addition, the Audit Committee has a role in monitoring the adequacy of the Council's arrangements for risk management, governance and control.
-The Audit Committee is responsible for reviewing the Annual Governance Statement, which provides a report on the adequacy of the Council's corporate governance arrangements, including financial governance, prior to its inclusion in the Council's Annual Report, on an annual basis. - 2.3 The Director of Finance is responsible for: - reporting to the Policy and Resources Committee on the level of financial resources proposed to be used in each financial year; - keeping the Policy and Resources Committee informed with respect to the Council's finances and financial performance; - informing other Committees about the financial implications of their activities. - 2.4 Chief Officers must consult with the Director of Finance on the financial aspects of any report to any Committee, and before any commitment is incurred, which may significantly affect the finances of their Service and / or the Council.
+- 2.1 Council and the Executive are responsible for regulating and controlling the finances and resources of the Council in conformity with these Regulations.
+Council and the Executive will be kept informed of the state of the Council's finances and Council will consider the Annual Accounts as made up to the end of the financial year and audited on behalf of the Accounts Commission, together with the auditors' report on the accounts. - 2.2 In addition, the Audit Committee has a role in monitoring the adequacy of the Council's arrangements for risk management, governance, and control.
+The Audit Committee is responsible for reviewing the Annual Governance Statement, which provides a report on the adequacy of the Council's corporate governance arrangements, including financial governance, prior to its inclusion in the Council's Annual Report, on an annual basis. - 2.3 The Chief Finance Officer is responsible for: - reporting to Council on the level of financial resources proposed to be used in each financial year; - keeping Council and the Executive informed with respect to the Council's finances and financial performance; - informing Committees about the financial implications of their activities. - 2.4 Chief Officers must consult with the Chief Finance Officer on the financial aspects of any report to any Committee, and before any commitment is incurred, which may significantly affect the finances of their Service and / or the Council.